leeson-consulting/leeson.www/docs/blog/posts/error_cascade_in_ppp_cobs.md

 the checksum will not gate the decoding process.
 Instead the checksum will be asked to detect the error cascade introduced by the decoding process.

-If a CRC is used as the checksum, its error detection performance **will be compromised** by the cascade.
+If a CRC is used as the checksum, it may be able to detect some of the cascade as error bursts.
+But even it does, its error detection performance **will be compromised** making it less able to detect received errors.

+For this to cause an actual problem an error has to occur in one of the COBS links and the CRC check needs to fail (False Negative).
+This may be rare in practice for encrypted data, but data heavily biased with `0x00` values will be susceptible.

+This kind of zero-rich data occurs commonly enough in the wild for it to form the basis of [CAP'N PROTO's "Packing" Scheme](https://capnproto.org/encoding.html)
+For instance small valued, multi-byte integers often have `0x00` MS-Bytes, Flag-fields tend to default to `0x00`, Embedded strings have NUL terminators, etc.

-In general, the probability of an undetected error in COBS framed data protected by a CRC applied to the unencoded data is:
+Putting the likihood of a perfect storm aside for the moment, we can say in the case of a COBS Error Cascade affecting a COBS frame, the probability of an undetected error where a CRC is applied to the unencoded data tends towards:

-`1/255 * 1/2^poly_degree`.
+`1/255 * 1/2^crc_poly_degree`

-While this is low, it is many orders of magnitude worse than simply applying the same CRC to the COBS encoded data.
+While this is low, it is many orders of magnitude worse than the unconditional probability of an undetected error in a COBS frame where the COBS encoded data is protected by the same CRC.

+## Efficient Checksum Encoding

+While the benefits of applying the CRC to the COBS encoded data are clear, methods for efficiently encoding the CRC for the frame are not.

+COBS encoding the CRC adds an additional COBS Link-Byte, which makes the best COBS overhead approach that of the average HDLC overhead.

+Modifying frame detection to use a `0x00` to mark the start of frame and a length field to locate the CRC could also be used with care.
+But this would not suit PPP COBS which uses `0x7e` as an HDLC-compatible COBS Terminator.

+Reserving two flag bits in the CRC field allows for CRC-14 to be used in place of CRC-16.
+Setting each bit to 1 when the corresponding byte in the CRC is `0x00` ensures that the CRC value is always compatible with the frame.

+This is ok, as long as the replacement CRC-14 can perform as well as the original CRC-16.
+However the overhead increases to four bits for for CRC-32, which limits CRC replacements to CRC-28 or less.

+A minature 3-bit COBS link could prefix the CRC data in a similar vein.
+But this gets complicated and only offers one more bit over using flags for CRC-32.

+So are there any better approaches?
+It turns out that the answer is yes.
+These will be the subject of follow-up posts.